-I have been on the GCG Committee since 2017, and am Newsletter Editor and Blog Editor.
-I thoroughly enjoy working with such a talented and dedicated group of professionals, and appreciate the opportunity to support the palaeontological and geological communities within the wider sector.
-I am also on the organising committee of the Marine Reptile Conference, the steering committee for the Symposium on Vertebrate Palaeontology and Comparative Anatomy, and the organising committee for the Symposium on Palaeontological Preparation and Conservation.
+I have been on the GCG Committee since 2017 in a variety of roles, including Blog Editor.
+I thoroughly enjoy working with such a talented and dedicated group of professionals, and welcome the opportunity to support the geoscience community within the wider sector.

 I am a Fellow of the Geological Society of London and on the organising committee for the Marine Reptile Conference.
 Further affiliations include the Palaeontological Association, Paleontological Society, and Natural Sciences Collections Association.